 Buckhead: Mansions, expensive restaurants, and upscale hotels are all here; the most exclusive shopping areas in the city, Lenox Square and Phipps Plaza, stand kitty- corner from each other, on Peachtree Road.

-Emerging from the breakup of the old Southern Voice (SoVo), there are three sources for what's going on in gay Atlanta: David magazine, the Georgia Voice, and the web-blog Project Q Atlanta with their 20-30 "things to do in Atlanta" every day.
+Emerging from the breakup of the old Southern Voice (SoVo) and the demise of David Atlanta, there are two sources for what's going on in gay Atlanta: the Georgia Voice, and the web-blog Project Q Atlanta with their 20-30 "things to do in Atlanta" every day.
 Fenuxe is a bi-weekly magazine for the gay community.

 The Atlanta Sisters of Perpetual Indulgence, "dedicated to the manifestation of cosmic joy through freedom of expression, charitable acts, community outreach, and social activism," do good deeds in the community, and help to raise funds for worthy causes.